ogobrecht/console/docs/package-console.md

 Converts a boolean value to a string.

-Returns `true` when the input is true and `false` if the input is false or null.
+Returns `true` when the input is true, `false` when the input is false and null when the input is null.

 SIGNATURE